Kurt Tully is a husky owner who has a genuine love for huskies and has experience in dealing with health problems and training.

 To get the best results in training your husky, you might want to change the way you think about it.
-It's true that huskies are exceedingly intelligent, and sometimes reveal their predatory instincts.
-That makes some people apprehensive that their husky is always waiting for some chance to take advantage of his owner.
+It's true that huskies are exceedingly intelligent and that they sometimes reveal their predatory instincts.
+That makes some people apprehensive that their husky is always waiting for a chance to take advantage of his owner.

 1. Crate Training

-Huskies who are properly crate-trained tend to be more calm, because they have their own territory and area to go back to.
+Huskies who are properly crate-trained tend to be calmer because they have their own territory and area to go back to.
 Train your husky to regard his crate as a den or nest where he is safe and can await your return, not as a prison where he is punished.

-Punishing your husky through detention in a crate is cruel and in no way do I condone this.
+Punishing your husky through detention in a crate is cruel, and in no way do I condone this.

 Initially, when you are crate training your dog, make sure you never leave him on his own.
-Keep him calm during the initial crate training and spend as much time as possible with him, so that he adapts better.
+Keep him calm during the initial crate training and spend as much time as possible with him so that he adapts better.
 House-training problems, barking, and separation anxiety can all be reduced through an effective crate-training regime.

 2. Leash Training

-If you are having problems when walking your dog on a leash, you should take a step back in training, and make certain that your husky is acting peacefully before heading off for a walk.
+If you are having problems when walking your dog on a leash, you should take a step back in training and make certain that your husky is acting peacefully before heading off for a walk.
 Don't rush him while you are waiting for him to get calm before walking.
 Once he is calm, he will most likely respond much better to your commands during the walk.

 If your dog doesn't know the leash rules, it's not his fault if he behaves badly.
 When he tugs or pulls on the leash to advance ahead of you, calmly sit him down beside you for a few seconds and then continue walking.
-Eventually your husky will associate his pulling on the leash with the interruption of the walk.
+Eventually, your husky will associate his pulling on the leash with the interruption of the walk.

 3. The Alpha Position

-As you may well be aware, huskies are working pack dogs legendary for working hard within a team.
+As you may well be aware, huskies are working pack dogs that are legendary for working hard within a team.
 Taking "the Alpha position" is the way you provide your husky with a dependable leader and a sure foundation in the home location.
 It should be your highest goal to have your husky realize that you are in control of the home area and of them.

 4. Obedience Training

 It is an exceptionally good idea to take your husky to a professional obedience school when he is a puppy.
 He really needs to socialize with other puppies; learning basic commands is just a bonus of puppy school.
-After puppy school, obedience classes are a great way for owner and husky to learn more advanced commands and to develop the alpha relationship.
+After puppy school, obedience classes are a great way for owners and huskies to learn more advanced commands and to develop the alpha relationship.
 An older husky that has developed some bad habits could also benefit from obedience training classes.